GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/user_auth_frontend.md

-# User Authorisation Frontend
+# User Authentication Frontend

-Now that we have a backend for user authorisation, it's time to create the frontend that will interact with this backend.
+Now that we have a backend for user authentication, it's time to create the frontend that will interact with this backend.
 This frontend will be responsible for displaying the login and registration forms, as well as handling the authentication process.

 ## Step 1: Create the base template